Switzerland and its lead in the number of Bitcoin ATM a lesson for Germany

 This translates into users.
 The greater the visibility of the industry, the lower the barrier to entry for people outside it.
 In turn, growing interest justifies further installations of devices.
 More points mean easier access, and easier access generates further demand.

-The mechanism is simple: scale builds scale.
-And that is precisely why Swiss cities maintain their lead in the number of Bitcoin ATMs.
+The mechanism is simple: scale breeds scale.
+And that is precisely why Swiss cities maintain their lead in the number of Bitcoin ATM.

 Most problems with the first transaction are not caused by the device itself.
 Most often, it is the rush, lack of preparation, or carelessness when checking the details that cause problems.
 This can be easily avoided.